What Is Sublimation Printing and How It Works

 3. A heat press – A heat press is a machine that applies pressure and heat to your design, bonding the inks to the item you’re printing on.

 4. Sublimation-friendly blank products – As we’ve mentioned, not all materials can undergo sublimation printing.
-Make sure to use items that are specifically made for the process such as mugs, keychains, and mousepads.
+Make sure you use items specifically made for the process, such as mugs, keychains, and mousepads.

 5. Paper for the heat press – You’ll also need sublimation paper to protect your design and help it transfer onto the product more easily.
-This paper is coated with a polymer that helps the inks bind to the items you’re printing on.
+A polymer coating on this paper helps the inks bind to the items being printed.

 How POD Sublimation Works